hammedakinwale/hammedakinwale/README.md

 - 🔭 I’m currently working on **projects**

-- 🌱 I’m continously learning **DevSecOps & Cloud Devops and their principles**
+- 🌱 I’m Always learning **DevSecOps & Cloud Devops and their principles**

 - 👯 I’m looking to collaborate on **on devops and cloud projects and also encourage their principlesencourage devops and cloud engineering principles**